PatrickPT/patrickpt.github.io/content/posts/2023_09_05_Generalized_Models_vs_Specialized_Models/2023_09_05_Generalized_Models_vs_Specialized_Models.md

 Suppose we have a dataset which consist of a matrix of predictors (called *X*) and a target variable (called *y*). *X* contains *n* columns(features) that could be used to segment the dataset.
 E.g. a dataset can be segmented by age, product, sales channel, network experience...

-So what are the two approaches we want to look into:
+So what are the two approaches we can choose between?

 > **General Model**
 >